 I first focused on researching existing pain points within the point-of-purchase aspects of the medical industry.
-Through our research, we found several articles detailing the inefficiences of medical office phone and appointment systems, confirming that there are potential improvements to make within the pharmacy visit process.
+After some diggine, I found several articles detailing the inefficiences of medical office phone and appointment systems, confirming that there are potential improvements to make within the pharmacy visit process.
 Despite this problem, we found very few examples of pharmacies attempting to address these issues.
 There are a few pharmacy delivery startups out there but none seem to address the in-store pickup process.

 Storyboarding and user journeys

 With the data gathered, the team created storyboards to visualize a variety of different user flows and what the desired user experience would entail.
-Storyboarding was very useful for in engaging all members of the team in stringing our personas in order to develop a more comprehensive user experience.
+Storyboarding was very useful in engaging all members of the team to string together our personas and create a seamless kiosk experience that integrates into users’ lives.

-In general, by using this clickable prototype, we were able to gain actual insight on how user-friendly our prototype was.
-Although the users made it through our tasks with little to no hiccups and had positive views on the overall process, we still gained valuable insight through observing these users.
-For example, we found that some users thought some text boxes looked like buttons and attempted to click it.
-While the process is simple, there is still room for improvement.
+By testing the clickable prototype we were able to gain actual insight on how user-friendly our process was.
+Although the users made it through our tasks with little to no hiccups and had positive views on the overall process, we still gained valuable insights which led us to focus on two main areas for the high fidelity iteration: